 Bayes’ Theorem: A Probability Theory

 As we said above, Bayes’ Theorem is probability theory.
-That is, it’s a calculation of the likely-hood.
+That is, it’s a calculation of the likelihood.
 To clarify the terms:

-- Probability works like this: It’s a number value assigned to the likely-hood of something happening.
+- Probability works like this: It’s a number value assigned to the likelihood of something happening.

 - Theories work like this: Facts point toward theory, the more facts that point to it, and the more it works as the fact itself, the more likely it is to be true.
 Most theories follow a similar line of reasoning to Bayesian thinking.